“This is what you need — a magic dot.”

-“Although his son, the President of the company, had initiated the corporate identity program, the Chairman and retired founder, Kazuo Tashima, remained skeptical of such fancy new ways.
+“Although his son, the president of the company, had initiated the corporate identity program, the chairman and retired founder, Kazuo Tashima, remained skeptical of such fancy new ways.

 “During the initial consultation process, he listened to my proposals in stony silence.
-At one point when I was speaking, Mr. Tashima plucked a miniaturized Minolta camera from its display stand, and said ‘Gentlemen, we have a very small product.
+At one point when I was speaking, Mr Tashima plucked a miniaturized Minolta camera from its display stand, and said ‘Gentlemen, we have a very small product.
 There is hardly enough room on it for a name, let alone a symbol!’

 “I paused a moment.
-‘Mr. Tashima,’ I said, ‘your company has a perfectly symmetrical name — three letters on each side of a circle — and the circle is the perfect place for a symbol.’
+‘Mr Tashima,’ I said, ‘your company has a perfectly symmetrical name — three letters on each side of a circle — and the circle is the perfect place for a symbol.’
 I then reached over and took Herb Yager’s pipe out of his hand; it was a Dunhill pipe.
 I pointed to the traditional white Dunhill dot and said, ‘This is what you need — a magic dot.’
 That did it.
 From then on the old lion was intrigued.”

-Excerpted from page 348 of the superb book Saul Bass: A Life in Film & Design, published by Laurence King.
+That was excerpted from page 348 of the superb book Saul Bass: A Life in Film & Design, published by Laurence King.

-The Minolta corporate identity applied
+Minolta corporate identity on packaging

 Minolta merged with Konica in 2003 to form Konica Minolta.